 SHE THOUGHT IT

-Back at the astronomical observatory in Merate, she started to work on a spectroscopic analysis of the Cepheid variable star FF Aquilae.
-When she completed, the manuscript of the work, she showed it to Zagar, the director of the observatory.
-He was supposed to read the manuscript and to send it to Memorie della Società Astronomica Italiana, the main Italian astronomical periodical.
+Back at the astronomical observatory in Merate, Italy, she started to work on a spectroscopic analysis of the Cepheid variable star FF Aquilae.
+When she completed her work, she showed it to Zagar, the director of the observatory, who was was supposed to read the manuscript and send it to Memorie della Società Astronomica Italiana, the main Italian astronomy periodical.
 As Hack remembers in her autobiography, he never had the time to read it2 (p.
 134).
-After more than a month, he decided to publish her work in the Atti della Società Scientifica Lombarda, a periodical of the Lombard Scientific Society.
+After more than a month, he decided to publish her work in Atti della Società Scientifica Lombarda, a periodical of the Lombard Scientific Society.
 In her autobiography, Hack writes that “[s]ending [her] work to the Atti della Società Scientifica Lombarda meant to bury it, because only the members of the society will read it, and maybe not even them”2 (p.
 135, my translation).

 In 1958, she went back to Berkeley where she started working on a book about stellar spectroscopy with Struve.
-In addition to this research, she published three statistical papers on anomalous stars that are chemically different to the normal stars.
-This papers were “fundamental point with which we were able to contextualize the characteristics of this class of anomalous stars and to understand them better”2 (p.201, my translation).
-After the death of Struve in 1963, Hack finished the book Stellar Spectroscopy on her own and published it in two volumes in 1969 and 1970.
+In addition to this research, she published three statistical papers on anomalous stars that are chemically different from normal stars.
+These papers were a “fundamental point with which we were able to contextualize the characteristics of this class of anomalous stars and to understand them better”2 (p.
+201, my translation).
+After Struve’s death in 1963, Hack finished the book Stellar Spectroscopy on her own and published it in two volumes in 1969 and 1970.
 The book quickly became a “classical reference textbook for the studies of stellar atmospheres”3 (p.
 38).

 Margherita Hack was born in 1922 in Florence.
-In the last year of high-school in 1940 she was suspended for 20 days because of her anti-fascist ideas2 (p.34).
-The suspension meant that she was not able to do the high-school exit exam in June.
-Since Italy went to war, however, the exams that year did not take place and everyone was declared mature in base of the grades received during the year2 (p.35).
+In her last year of secondary school, in 1940, she was suspended for twenty days because of her anti-fascist ideas2 (p.
+34).
+The suspension meant that she was not able to sit her secondary school-leaving examination in June.
+Since Italy went to war, however, the exams did not take place in that year and students in their last year of secondary school passed on the basis of the grades received during the school year2 (p.
+35).

-In autumn 1940 she enrolled in the university.
-She chose literature at the Faculty of Arts in Florence, but the first class was for her “an hour of pointless chat in which I was not interested”2 (p.43, my translation).
-This experience, then, made her switch to the Faculty of Psychics in Florence.
+In autumn 1940, Margherita Hack enrolled at university.
+She chose literature at the Faculty of Arts in Florence, but she thought her first class was “an hour of pointless chat in which I was not interested”2 (p.
+43, my translation).
+This experience made her switch to the Faculty of Physics.

 In May 1941 she won the high and the long jump competition in the Littoriali, a national student competition organized during the Fascist regime.
 To participate in the competition, she had to take a loyalty oath to the regime.
-Her whole life she called this oath her “first grave compromise”2 (p.
+Throughout her life she called this oath her “first serious compromise”2 (p.
 47, my translation).

-In her third year at the university, she attended her first astronomy class.
-In 1944 she married Aldo de Rosa, a friend from her childhood.
-In the same month she proposed the thesis to the assistant professor Fracastoro.
-He gave her the idea to write a thesis about Cepheid variable, a class of variable stars.
-She then graduated in January 1945 with the grade 101/110.
+In her third year at university, she attended her first astronomy class.
+In 1944, she married Aldo de Rosa, a childhood friend.
+In the same year she asked professor Fracastoro to be her supervisor and he gave her the idea to write a thesis about Cepheid variables, a class of variable stars.
+She graduated in January 1945 with top grades.

-In 1964, she was named full professor and holder of the chair of Astronomy at the University of Trieste.
-Simultaneously she was named director of the Astronomical Observatory of Trieste.
-At that time this position was automatically given to the holder of the chair of Astronomy.
+In 1964, she was nominated full professor of Astronomy at the University of Trieste and, simultaneously, she became director of the Astronomical Observatory of Trieste.
 She was the first woman in Italy to hold such positions in the field4.
-At that time the observatory was “the last one in Italy”2 (p.266).
-Within a few years she led it to national and international success.
+At that time the observatory was “the last one in Italy”2 (p.
+266) but within a few years she led it to national and international success.

-In 1980, Italy reformed the universities.
-Consequently, she founded the Department of Astronomy at the University of Trieste.
-Given the fact that she was the only full professor of the subject at that University, she was appointed head of the department.
+In 1980, following the restructuring of Italian universities, she founded the Department of Astronomy at the University of Trieste.
+Given the fact that she was the only full professor of the subject at that University, she was appointed head of department.

 SCIENTIFIC COLLABORATION AND RECOGNITION

-Hack’s scientific career is marked by cooperations with the most important astronomers.
-The most important collaboration was doubtless the one with Otto Struve at Berkeley, as mentioned in the She Thought It section.
+Hack’s scientific career is marked by collaborations with major astronomers.
+The most important collaboration was undoubtedly the one with Otto Struve at Berkeley, as mentioned above.
 She collaborated with many universities and institutes, among them the Institute for Advanced Study in Princeton during the time when Robert Oppenheimer was its director, the Institut d’Astrophysique in Paris and the astronomical observatory in Utrecht.
-She was also a visiting scholar at the Ankara University.
+She was also a visiting scholar at Ankara University.

-Back in 1953, she received a six months research scholarship at the Institut d’Astrophysique in Paris.
+Back in 1953, she received a research grant and spent six months at the Institut d’Astrophysique in Paris.
 There she worked with Daniel Chalonge, a physicist who was doing research on the two-dimensional classification.
-During her stay, she used the collected data to do a research project about the absorption spectrum of some stars.
-The research was then published in the periodical Annales d’Astrophysique4.
+During her stay in Paris, she used the collected data to do a research project about the absorption spectrum of some stars.
+Her study was published in the periodical Annales d’Astrophysique4.

 Most of her research projects and papers were co-authored with other scientists.
-One of the most important paper she coauthored is a collaboration with George Mccluskey, John Hutchings, Yoji Kondo and Mirek Plavec, where they studied for the first time the multiple emission lines in interacting binaries in the ultraviolet.
+One of her most important papers was co-authored with George Mccluskey, John Hutchings, Yoji Kondo and Mirek Plavec- The team studied the multiple emission lines in interacting binaries in ultraviolet spectra.
 The results were published in two articles in the Astrophysical Journal in 1975 and 19762 (p.
 316).

-During her scientific and academic career she was part of many working groups, committees or commissions in the ESA, NASA and in the International Astronomical Union, such as ESA-ESO Working Groups, NASA Working Group and the ESF Committee.
+During her scientific and academic career she was part of many working groups and committees in the ESA, NASA and in the International Astronomical Union, such as ESA-ESO Working Groups, NASA Working Group and the ESF Committee.

 SHE SAID IT